What does the IRB look for in the application?

 Deception in the research setting occurs when an investigator either (a) withholds information about a study from participants or (b) provides inaccurate or misleading information to participants.
 An example of Situation A would be a researcher who is studying prejudicial beliefs.
 If the participant knows the purpose of the study, she may change her behavior to look more favorable to the researcher.
 In this case, it would be reasonably acceptable for the researcher to withhold that information and to say that she is studying "people's opinions about others" to prevent the participant from changing her behavior.
 An example of Situation B would be a researcher who is studying people's reactions to disappointment.
 The researcher might give the participant a task and then provide bogus feedback which indicates that they performed poorly on the task.
 Anytime misinformation is given to a participant, the IRB must carefully examine the potential risks to the participant's well-being.
 Such deception may be permitted in some circumstances, but not others.
 Anytime deception is used, the researcher must indicate in their application how the participants' rights and safety are not jeopardized and must provide a debriefing session which informs the participant of the deception and attempts to undo its effects before the participant leaves the study situation.
 It is never permitted to withhold information about procedures and risks that might influence a person's decision to participate in the study.

 You will receive an approval notice from the IRB Chair.
-You will also receive copies of your consent form and recruitment materials that have the official, approval stamp with the expiration date.
+You will also receive copies of your consent form that have the official, approval stamp with the expiration date (if applicable).
 You must use the stamped forms when recruiting and consenting your participants.
 Do not begin any research activities until you have received both the approval notice and the stamped, approved materials because doing so would actually be illegal.

 Approval of projects that are considered more than minimal risk and were reviewed by the full board are approved for one year.
 In certain circumstances, the approval period may be less than a year if the level of risk warrants more frequent reviews of the study.
 Expedited and Exempt protocols submitted after January 2019 have no expiration date and do not need to be reviewed on a yearly basis.

-If you continue to be engaged in research with human participants – whether collecting data for new participants or collecting follow-up data from existing participants – you must submit a Progress Report form 30 days before the approval expires.
+If you continue to be engaged in research with human participants – whether collecting data for new participants or collecting follow-up data from existing participants – you must submit a Renewal Protocol form in TOPAZ 30 days before the approval expires.
 Please note that you are responsible for being aware of this renewal date and will not be given a reminder.
 If the approval period expires, you must immediately cease any data collection and submit a new application.
 You can resume data collection only after the new approval is given.